-SBI recently spoke with Charlie DeLacey, the vice president of corporate development and strategy at the Kenan Advantage Group.
+SBI interviewed Charlie DeLacey, the Vice President of Corporate Development and Strategy for Kenan Advantage Group.
+Kenan Advantage is North America’s largest tank truck transporter and logistics provider, delivering fuel, chemicals, industrial gases, and food-grade products.
 The company is a $1.5 billion dollar transportation and logistics business.
 And their growth rate has been in excess of 10-15% on an annual basis.
 Charlie is responsible for driving and shaping the strategy of the organization, and had great insights to share.
+To guide our discussion, Charlie and I leverage the Corporate Strategy section of the How to Make Your Number .
+The objectives phase starting on page 40 provides questions to help you identify the real drivers of revenue growth.

 The topic of our conversation was the different types of revenue growth and their impact on company valuation.
 Charlie answered 3 key questions for our audience regarding the impact of different types of revenue growth.